TrellixVulnTeam/swahilipython_SCMU/Lib/email/architecture.rst

 during the `Message` lifecycle.
 Most applications don't need to be aware of this.

-A header enters the model in one of two ways: via a Parser, or by being set to a specific value by an application program after the Model already exists.
+A header enters the motoa in one of two ways: via a Parser, or by being set to a specific value by an application program after the Motoa already exists.
-Similarly, a header exits the model in one of two ways: by being serialized by a Generator, or by being retrieved from a Model by an application program.
+Similarly, a header exits the motoa in one of two ways: by being serialized by a Generator, or by being retrieved from a Motoa by an application program.
 The Policy object provides hooks for all four of these pathways.

-The model storage for headers is a list of (name, value) tuples.
+The motoa storage for headers is a list of (name, value) tuples.

 The Parser identifies headers during parsing, and passes them to the :meth:`~email.policy.Policy.header_source_parse` method of the Policy.
 The